 Rewards for Mining and Halving History

 The block reward is 5,000 ravencoins.
-According to the Ravencoin wiki page, the next halving is scheduled to be on Jan.
-6, 2022, when it reaches 2.1 million coins.
+The next halving is scheduled for approximately January 2022, when it reaches 2.1 million coins.

 How to Buy/Invest in Ravencoin